Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Results

 The compact interferometer loops are spatially close, in such a way that they undergo essentially the same environmental disturbance, which is inherently nearly phase-synchronous.
-Hence they can be simultaneously stabilized with a single phase-locking system.
-An additional reference beam (not shown in Fig.~\ref{fig:setup}) is fed into the quantum switch and an active locking system is applied to simultaneously lock the phase of all four interferometers (see App.~\ref{app::setup}).
-Due to the compact setup and the active locking, an average MZ interference visibility of $>99.1\%$ is achieved for all four interferometer loops over more than 1800 seconds (see App.~\ref{app::setup}).
-The high performance of our quantum switch enables us to semi-device-independently reveal its causal nonseperability.
+Hence, they can be simultaneously stabilized with a single phase-locking system.
+An additional reference beam (not shown in Fig.~\ref{fig:setup}) is fed into the quantum switch and an active locking system is applied to simultaneously lock the phase of all four interferometers (see Materials and Methods).
+Due to the compact setup and the active locking, an average MZ interference visibility of $>99.1\%$ is achieved for all four interferometer loops over more than 1800 seconds (see Materials and Methods).

 To ensure that the device-dependent assumption of Alice's operations holds, we performed quantum process tomography of her local instruments.
-We experimentally achieved a fidelity of Alice's implemented instruments with respect to the assumed instruments of $>99.8\%$ for all instrument elements (see App.~\ref{app::tomography}).
-This result confirms that Alice performs the assumed operations.
-We recall that the operations of Bob and Charlie are experimentally constructed with the aim of implementing a specific set of operations that is known to allow for the certification of an indefinite causal order.
+Fidelities of $>99.8\%$ for all instrument elements of Alice's instruments are achieved, confirming that Alice performs the assumed operations (see App.~\ref{app::tomography}).
+We recall that the operations of Bob and Charlie are experimentally constructed with the aim of implementing a specific set of operations that is known to allow for the certification of an ICO.
 However, this information is not taken into account in the analysis of the data.
 Therefore, our certification does not depend on the implementation of Bob and Charlie's operations being accurate or even in any way close to what is theoretically proposed.

 Figure~\ref{fig:result} displays the joint probability distributions over the outcomes of all combinations of instruments performed by each party, both the theoretical prediction and the experimentally collected data.
 From this experimental data, we achieve a value of $S_\text{exp}=-0.0673 \pm 0.0003 $.
-The uncertainty of $S_\text{exp}$ represents single standard deviation via 50 samples of Poisson-distributed photon counts generated by a Monte Carlo simulation.
-This constitutes a violation of the Ineq.~\eqref{eq::inequality} by more than $224$ standard deviations.
+The uncertainty of $S_\text{exp}$ represents a single standard deviation via 50 samples of Poisson-distributed photon counts generated by a Monte Carlo simulation.
+This constitutes a violation by more than $224$ standard deviations.